WELLNESS & HEALTH PROMOTION EDUCATION

 The staff of the Office of Wellness & Health Promotion are happy to serve as resident experts on various health and wellness topics.
-Our goal is to provide information on a personal and campus-wide level that will enhance the growth and development of the Hartwick community.
-Check out some of our workshops below.
+Our goal is to encourage our students to be aware of and engage with their own health and wellness.

 Fitness Recordings – Need a little energy boost?
 Try one of these short, quick workouts with our excellent Wellness & Health Promotion team.